kevintoro/flutter/english_words/README.md

 # english_words

-A new flutter project that generates infinite words in English, in addition to saving those that are liked
+A new flutter project that generates infinite english words, and saves those that are liked

 - [This project uses English Words Package](https://pub.dev/packages/english_words)